nremey/remeys_taskboard_integration/README.md

 - configurable Monday or Sunday week start;
 - automatic language or explicit German, English, French, Spanish, Dutch and Japanese localization.

+> [!NOTE]
+> The Area and assignee filters are populated from existing tasks.
+On a new
+> installation, you may need to create tasks with the desired Areas and
+> assignees before those values become available in the dashboard card editor.

 You can therefore add several cards, for example one for the kitchen, one for the bathroom and one containing every task due within the next three days.